gioAlea/myplots/readme.markdown

 "myplots" folder readme
 ========================

-This folder contains all the code to plot the LHC optics in 2D.
-For more detailed simulations (3D plots or tracking of many particles) see [FLUKA](http://www.fluka.org/fluka.php) or [SIXTRACK](http://sixtrack.web.cern.ch/SixTrack/) simulations respectively.
+This folder contains all the code to plot elements, apertures and beams of the interaction regions of HL-LHC in 2D.
+For more detailed simulations (3D plots or tracking of many particles) see [FLUKA](http://www.fluka.org/fluka.php) or [SIXTRACK](http://sixtrack.web.cern.ch/SixTrack/) respectively.

 "elements"
 ----------
 The __"elements"__ folder is a module that transforms MAD-X output to input for a python plotting script to plot the LHC elements we choose.
-See the _readme_ in that folder for more information.
+See the _readme_ in that folder to see how it works.

 "aperture"
 ----------
 The __"aperture"__ folder is a module that will transform MAD-X output to input for a python plotting script to plot the LHC inner apertures.
-Coming soon.
+Coming soon!.

 "beams.py"
 ----------